jdeniau/ink-tab/docs/api/tabs.md

 If you specify a `width` to `<Tabs flexDirection="column"`, the width will be used to force the separator width.

-### **initialActiveTab**
+### **defaultValue**

-The first tab is active by default on component mount, you can choose another tab by setting `initialActiveTab` to the index of it.
+The first tab is active by default on component mount, you can choose another tab by setting `defaultValue` to the name of an existing tab.

 ## **Focus management**